Lee02Ferns/DCFAnalyser/README.md

 <h2>Executive Summary</h2>

-This solution highlights a scalable Power BI driven solution designed to support impairment testing through sensitivity analysis of cash generating units (CGUs).
+This solution highlights a scalable Power BI-driven solution designed to support impairment testing through sensitivity analysis of cash generating units (CGUs).
 The analyser standardises complex client cash flow models into a template, enables interactive sensitivity scenario exploration, and provides clear visibility into headroom and impairment risk while remaining performant and maintainable with larger client datasets.

 The solution was created using multiple tools.
-Alteryx was used to perform initial transformations and sensitivity scenario generation, while Power BI is leveraged as a analytical and visualisation layer using field parameters, calculation groups, and a star schema semantic model to allow users to interact with cash flow assumptions.
+Alteryx was used to perform initial transformations and sensitivity scenario generation, while Power BI is leveraged as an analytical and visualisation layer using field parameters, calculation groups, and a star schema semantic model to allow users to interact with cash flow assumptions.
 This design balances analytical flexibility with engine and memory constraints commonly encountered in large financial models.

 Beyond technical delivery, the solution was developed in close collaboration with senior audit stakeholders to align with real world audit testing workpapers and testing procedures.
 Key outcomes included reduced manual excel model rework, faster sensitivity assessment, and improved consistency across engagements.
 The case study demonstrates principal level strengths in analytical architecture, performance trade off evaluation, stakeholder alignment, and delivery of governed, production ready BI solutions.